Auto-Owners Insurance

 Auto-Owners Insurance Group is a mutual insurance company that provides life, home, car and business insurance.
-Their policies are sold exclusively through local and independent insurance agents within their 26 operating states.
+Its policies are sold exclusively through local and independent insurance agents within their 26 operating states.

 History

 In 1916, Vern V. Moulton and four other associates organized Auto-Owners Insurance Company in Mount Pleasant, Michigan.
-In 1917, the company moved its headquarters to Lansing, Michigan.
-Here, the home office has remained.
+In 1917, the company moved its headquarters to Lansing, Michigan where the home office has remained.

 Auto-Owners began writing insurance in Indiana, its first state outside of Michigan, in 1935.
-They now offer insurance in 26 states through local, independent insurance agents.
+It now offers insurance in 26 states through local, independent insurance agents.

 The company has been a member of the Fortune 500 since 2003.
 In 2020, Auto-Owners Insurance was listed at number 320.